ahon54/ahon54/README.md

 ## 🤗 About me

-My name is Adrian Hon and I am a full stack developer.
+My name is Adrian Hon and I am looking to become a developer at Shopify.
 I'm from Canada, living in Vancouver.

 ## 🛠 Technologies and Tools